dikiamust/be-dashboard-login-twitter/README.md

 1. Create a .env file.<br />
 2. Copy the .env.example file and rename it to .env.<br />
-3. Update the environment variables in this file to match your local setup.
+3. Update the environment variables in this file to match your local setup.<br />

-## Install Depedencies

 4. Install All Dependencies by this command:

 ```sh